Best International Travel Insurance for US Citizens in 2026

 Many countries now require or strongly recommend travel medical insurance for U.S. citizens before entry.
 This list gives travelers peace of mind and improves clarity.

-Countries Where Travel Insurance Is Mandatory
+Countries Where Travel Insurance Is Mandatory:

 Schengen Europe Requires €30,000 emergency medical coverage for visa/entry.